raissa-coelho/NPB-GO/README.md

 <_benchmark_type_> = S, W, A, B, C, D, E or F
 --------------------------------------
-suite.def contains a list of benchmarks and benchmark types to be used as parameters in the command line.\n To compile and run multiple tests:
+suite.def contains a list of benchmarks and benchmark types to be used as parameters in the command line.

+To compile and run multiple tests:

 make suite